panjie/mu4e-goodies/README.md

 4. Quickly delete whole address in TO/CC/BCC fields
 5. *TODO* Remove duplicated signatures and mail headers which are very common in mails sent by Outlook before sent.
+6. Make the highlight of message in header view retained even when viewing the message, so we can distinguish which mail is read now.